A look at the world leaders joining China's military parade in a show of solidarity with Beijing

 Most European leaders stayed away

-The only European leaders attending the parade were Serbia's Russia-friendly President Aleksandar Vucic and Slovakian Prime Minister Robert Fico.
+Other than Putin and Lukashenko, the only other European leaders to attend the parade were Serbia's Russia-friendly President Aleksandar Vucic and Slovakian Prime Minister Robert Fico.

 But former Romanian prime ministers Adrian Năstase and Viorica Dăncilă took the group picture with current leaders.